top of page

 Slow Page Load Time

 Fix: Compress images, enable lazy loading, and remove unnecessary plugins.
-Host videos off-site (YouTube or Vimeo) and embed them lightly.

 Generic Stock Photos